Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 This small town features bright white buildings; colorful balconies decorated with flowers; cobbled alleys with the odd sleepy cat: it is simply picture perfect.
 Add a handful of gorgeous beaches; a fantastic Museum of Contemporary Art; a scenic lighthouse and a fantastic winery, and you will want to visit.

-Today, the language spoken in Calasetta is Tabarkian – an interesting Ligurian / Genoese dialect, completely different from Sardinian, the minority language spoken on the main island.
+Today, the language spoken in Calasetta is Tabarkian – an interesting Ligurian/Genoese dialect, completely different from Sardinian, the minority language spoken on the main island and of which there are many different dialets.

 The Best Beaches In Calasetta